What is the difference between project management and project portfolio management?

 To get a head start, download our ebook on collaborative project management and give fresh impetus to your employees:

-In contrast, regardless of how projects are divided and assembled within a programme, the priority is to bring together employees with different backgrounds with the appropriate skills to work together to make those projects a success.
+In contrast, regardless of how projects are divided and assembled within a program, the priority is to bring together employees with different backgrounds with the appropriate skills to work together to make those projects a success.
 The issue is therefore the same as for project portfolio management, i.e. trade-offs between the various sub-projects on the basis of staff availability and the general state of progress.

 Unfortunately, when it comes to the systems to use for the management process, the knee-jerk response is often MS Project, the leading project management system.
 However, as we said in our article Are Microsoft Project and Excel the only options for project management or are there alternatives?, while it is a great package for scheduling long and complex projects, it soon reaches its limitations when it comes to collaborative, cross-functional projects, and even more so when the requirement is to manage an entire project portfolio, when the system fails to deliver the necessary flexibility.
-Successful coordination of a set of projects cannot these days simply be confined to the display of a schedule and a Gantt chart; only an overview of all resources and ongoing projects plus their relative importance in the company’s programmes makes the finest level of decision-making possible.
+Successful coordination of a set of projects cannot these days simply be confined to the display of a schedule and a Gantt chart; only an overview of all resources and ongoing projects plus their relative importance in the company’s programs makes the finest level of decision-making possible.

 When they are too complex, systems fail to secure the acceptance of the majority of those involved.
 When they are too simple, systems fail to offer the required level of structuring and control.
 When they are too specialised, systems lock the portfolio manager in an ivory tower.
 And using worksheets in spreadsheet packages (Excel, Smartsheet) means you spend more time hunting for information than on driving projects forward.